It is the legal duty of parents to ensure that their child receives full time education. This means coming to school on time each day.

 If you are unsure if your child is well enough for school, please check the NHS guidance:

-If your child is unwell or has had an accident which needs further medical attention, we will contact you and ask you to collect them.
+If your child is unwell or has had an accident which needs further medical attention, we will contact you.
+We may ask for permission to give medicine, ask you to come to school to check on them or tell you they are not well enough to be in school and ask you to collect them.

 If your child has been absent please make sure that they are well before returning, especially if the illness is infectious.
 In the case of sickness or diarrhoea please keep your child at home until they have been free of symptoms for at least 48 hours.
 We follow NHS guidelines (see link above)